 There is a wide range of choice and even the opportunity to establish new activities; each of these opportunities prepares Sixth Formers for life beyond Haileybury.

 To learn more, please click on the links opposite.
-You can also find valuable information about our admissions procedures for pupils.
+You can also find out more information about our admissions procedure.